JasonCC/jasoncc.github.io/lpi/how_many_forks.md

+---
+layout: default
+---

-How Many Forks Will Be Invoked in The following Code?
+## How Many Forks Will Be Invoked in The following Code?

 ```
 #include <stdlib.h>